SAP/ai-sdk-js/.changeset/bright-trees-grow.md

 '@sap-ai-sdk/orchestration': minor
 ---

-[New Functionality] Add Support for Data Masking capabilities of Orchestration
+[New Functionality] Add support for the data masking capabilities of the orchestration service.